Alex-0x/Multi_Bridge_Superhack_FrontEnd/README.md

 The project structure is organized into two main folders:

-multi_bridge_fe (Front-End): This folder contains the code for the front-end part of the application.
+**multi_bridge_fe (Front-End):** This folder contains the code for the front-end part of the application.

-MultiBridge_sk (Smart Contracts): This folder will house the files related to the smart contracts of the project, However, this folder is located in a separate repository.
-You can find this part of the code at the following address: https://github.com/Alex-0x/Multi_Bridge_Superhack .
+**MultiBridge_sk (Smart Contracts):** This folder will house the files related to the smart contracts of the project.
+However, this folder is located in a separate repository.
+You can find this part of the code at the following address: [https://github.com/Alex-0x/Multi_Bridge_Superhack](https://github.com/Alex-0x/Multi_Bridge_Superhack).